Dan Meyer (first baseman): Detroit Tigers

-In 1972, at the age of 19, Meyer made his professional baseball debut in the Detroit Tigers minor league organization.
-He was assigned to play with the Bristol Tigers of the rookie-level Appalachian League, where he batted .396 with 93 hits, 11 doubles, six triples, and 14 home runs in 65 games played.
+The Detroit Tigers selected Meyer in the fourth round of the 1972 Major League Baseball draft.
+In 1972, at the age of 19, Meyer made his professional baseball debut with the Bristol Tigers of the rookie-level Appalachian League, where he batted .396 with 93 hits, 11 doubles, six triples, and 14 home runs in 65 games played.
 On defense, he played second and third base.
 He led the league in batting average, hits, and total bases (158) that season.
 During his second professional season in 1973, Meyer was assigned to the Lakeland Tigers of the Class-A Florida State League.
 With Lakeland, he batted .241 with 114 hits, 17 doubles, six triples, and 10 home runs in 133 games played.
 In the field, Meyer only played second base.
 It would later prove to be his last professional season playing at that position.

 Meyer began the 1974 season in the minor leagues with the Evansville Triplets of the Triple-A American Association.
 In 129 games with the Triplets, he batted .302 with 75 runs scored, 146 hits, 26 doubles, seven triples, nine home runs, 57 RBIs, and 10 stolen bases.
 Meyer was a September call-up for the Detroit Tigers that year.
 On September 14, 1974, he made his MLB debut with the Tigers in a game against the New York Yankees, where in one at bat he went hitless.
 He registered his first hit on September 20, in a game against the Milwaukee Brewers.
 Meyer also hit two home runs in that game, the first coming in the third inning off of Brewers' starter Bill Champion, and the second coming off of Brewers' reliever Bill Travers in the seventh inning.
 In 13 games with Detroit that year, Meyer batted .200 with five runs scored, 10 hits, one double, one triple, three home runs, seven RBIs, and one stolen base.
 All of his 12 defensive games were played in left field.